Cartographies of Ambition

 Community Engagement, Qualitative Research, Research Analysis

 This research project explores the occupational segregation of the working age population in Moray, in particular, it mines the data commissioned, produced or possessed by Highlands & Islands Enterprise as it relates to this population.
 This data identifies various demographic groupings or population segments as they exist in relation to productive activity, either in paid employment or other value-generating activities.
+The Glasgow School of Arts Highlands and Islands Campus

 The ambition of the project is to identify the statistical populations and explore the factors that constrain or delimit an inclusive and equal participation in the workforce (defined as productive labour, either for paid labour or contribution to social/community enterprise or care).
 Exploration of stakeholder data combined with analysis of user/citizen experience will be used to generate mapping of factors preventing more equal participation in a productive activity by underrepresented groups/populations.